-Hometown Holiday – head sketch writer for four seasons of live and broadcast shows
+Hometown Holiday – head sketch writer for seven seasons of live and broadcast shows

 Act Now Improv – co-head writer for two years of weekly sketch comedy and improv shows

-The Shakespeare Project of Chicago – adaptor of 12 different classical works produced by the company
+The Shakespeare Project of Chicago – adaptor of 12 different classical works produced by the AEA company

 A Midwestern electronics store serves as a microcosm of America, circa 1988.
 “Newbie” JC Pepin quickly finds out that on the sales floor it’s swim with the sharks or sleep with the fishes in this ensemble comedy.

 Land of the Free

 As if having Quinn’s childhood friend in the house weren’t bad enough, Staci invites an actor to stay with them during his run of Othello.
 Add rage, jealousy, alcohol and firearms to the mix as this dark comedy takes aim at the American qualities of racism, classism and sexism.
 The screen version of the play.

 As if having Quinn’s childhood friend in the house weren’t bad enough, Staci invites an actor to stay with them during his run of Othello.
 Add rage, jealousy, alcohol and firearms to the mix as this dark comedy takes aim at the American qualities of racism, classism and sexism.
 Written with Mark Ulrich, the play has been produced at The Artistic Home Studio, providing emotional grist for the actors and post-show debate fodder for the audience.
 3 men, 1 woman.

 Perhaps Gabe is just too good a person to be elected to public office; that is, until Mackenzie takes over his campaign.
 Politics, both professional and personal, are examined in this tragi-comic (im)morality tale.
 A new play awaiting production.
 2 men, 3 women.